jlan84/sql-assignment/sprint.md

 Overview
 ===================
-In this exercise, we are going to exercise the basics of SQL and gain an understanding of what an RDBMS has to offer.
+In this exercise, we are going to learn the basics of SQL and gain an understanding of what an [RDBMS](http://en.wikipedia.org/wiki/Relational_database_management_system) has to offer.
-The ReadyChef database is a simulation of a user database for a food ecommerce website where user's have different activities such as sharing, liking, and buying.
-We are going to be focusing on simulating revenue related queries to answer basic questions you would at a day job for reporting purposes.
+We've created a fake company  — ReadyChef — with simulated data.
+The database is a simulation of a user database for a food e-commerce website where user's have different activities such as sharing, liking, and buying.
+We are going to focus on general reporting with regards to revenue, referrals, and other  basic questions you would face at a day job.

-An RDBMS if you remember, is a server you connect to via a client that stores data on disk.
+* An RDBMS if you remember, is a server that stores data on disk.
-You can then access that data via SQL.
+* You connect to via a client, in this case `psql`
-An RDBMS first has to store data in a database.
-This will already be in there for you.
+* You can then query that data via SQL.
-Firstly, let's get familiar with the traditional workflow of working with a database.
+* An RDBMS first has to store data in a database.
+We've created the database already  for you.
-We will be doing this with the command line client in postgresql.
+* First, let's get familiar with the traditional workflow of working with a database.